jtremblay/ShotgunMG/README.md

 </figure>

 ## Usage
-Once Nextflow (and an appropriate version of Java) is installed, you can run the pipeline like this:
+Once Nextflow (and an appropriate version of Java) is installed, you can clone this repository and configure the `shotgunmg.config` file according to your needs (especially the DEFAULT section where you can specify the raw reads directory).
+The pipeline can then by run like this:
 ```
 nextflow run -c ./shotgunmg.config ./shotgunmg.nf -resume
 ```